-How to Install NComputing XSeries Card, XD2 Thin Client and vSpace Virtualization Software
+How to Install NComputing X550 Card, XD2 Thin Client and vSpace Virtualization Software

-The final addition to NComputing setup is the vSpace virtualization software which brings the virtual desktop environment to life.
-When everything is set up and the host computer is powered up, the interconnected monitors will display virtual Windows or other OS desktop.
+The final addition to the setup is the vSpace virtualization software which brings the remote virtual desktop environment to life.
+When everything is set up and the host computer is powered up, the interconnected monitors will display the virtual Windows.

-Requirements for NComputing X550 and Virtualization Kit Installation
+Requirements for X550 card and VSpace Virtualization Software Installation

-In order to set up usable NComputing desktop virtualization platform, your host computer should meet a minimum of requirements:
+In order to set up a desktop virtualization platform, your host computer should meet a minimum of these requirements:

 - A 3.0 GHz or equivalent Dual or Quad processor